Skip to main content

 • Supported systems: PC, Mac, Xbox Series X|S, PlayStation 5 and 4, Nintendo Switch

-Even though they shamelessly catered to their fans from a galaxy far, far away with a $230 Mandalorian-themed version, the Logitech Astro A30 is so much more than a well-timed marketing ploy.
-This comfortable gaming headset offers good all-around sound and sets the stage for great audio with all different types of gameplay.
-They do come with an app that can be quite buggy at times, but overall the A30s are the gaming headphones you’re looking for.
+Even though they shamelessly catered to their fans from a galaxy far, far away with a $230 _Mandalorian-themed version, the Logitech Astro A30 is so much more than a well-timed marketing ploy.
+This comfortable gaming headset delivers good all-around sound, setting the stage for great audio across various types of gameplay.
+They do come with an app that can be quite buggy at times, but overall, the A30s are the gaming headphones you’re looking for.

 They’ve got the audio chops to back up the features, too, thanks to 40mm drivers that produce clear, realistic audio.
 Games like Call of Duty: Modern Warfare II or NHL 2k23 showcase the headphones’ impressive spatial performance.
-Plus, they perform well for casual music listening; and, since you can remove the boom mic, you could wear them out and about if you choose.
+Additionally, they perform well for casual music listening, and since you can remove the boom mic, you can wear them out and about if you choose.

-These Logitech cans are also exceptionally comfy, letting you wear them for hours on end without succumbing to ear fatigue.
+These Logitech cans are also exceptionally comfortable, allowing you to wear them for hours on end without succumbing to ear fatigue.
 That’s particularly good news since they are rated for 27 hours of battery life on a single charge.
-We don’t necessarily recommend listening for that long, but your ears would stay comfortable throughout the experience.
+We don’t necessarily recommend listening for that long, but your ears will stay comfortable throughout the experience.

 The A30 app did crash on occasion while using the headphones, but it was a small price to pay for a great set of gaming headphones with enough features to make the Kessel run in 12 parsecs.